Buzz-brain/meshpay-frontend/Readme.md

 ---

 ## 🔍 What is MeshPay?
-(Beginner-Friendly Explanation)

-<b>MeshPay</b> is a simple but powerful digital payment system that allows people to make payments even when there is <b>no internet connection</b> — especially useful in <b>rural or underserved areas</b> in Africa.
+<b>MeshPay</b> is a simple but powerful digital payment system that allows people to make payments even when there is <b>no internet connection</b>, especially useful in <b>rural or underserved areas</b> in Africa.

 Imagine a small town with no good internet.
 People can still pay digitally using MeshPay by connecting to nearby devices using their phones, just like how you'd connect to a Wi-Fi signal.
-These devices form a <b>local payment network</b>, where each transaction is passed through nearby nodes (devices) to a central point where it's approved — <i>all without needing the internet</i>.
+These devices form a <b>local payment network</b>, where each transaction is passed through nearby nodes (devices) to a central point where it's approved, <i>all without needing the internet</i>.

 ---